john-cd/rust_howto/src/other/written-in-rust/index.md

 ## email

-- [postsack][c-postsack-github]⮳ Visually cluster your emails by sender, domain, and more to identify waste
+- [postsack][postsack-github]⮳ Visually cluster your emails by sender, domain, and more to identify waste

 ## news

-- [headlines][c-headlines-github]⮳ A simple news reading GUI app built in Rust
+- [headlines][headlines-github]⮳ A simple news reading GUI app built in Rust

 ## payments

-- An open source payments switch written in Rust to make payments fast, reliable and affordable [hyperswitch][c-hyperswitch-github]⮳
+- An open source payments switch written in Rust to make payments fast, reliable and affordable [hyperswitch][hyperswitch-github]⮳